Beltline Trail: Trail description

 The trail reuses almost all of the old railway space from west of Caledonia Road east to the Don River.
 Most roads are crossed at grade, with no formal pedestrian crosswalks; the addition of crosswalks was recommended in a 2013 report.

 From the west, the York Belt Line trail section begins just west of Caledonia Road at the former GTR line, now GO Transit's Barrie line.
 It proceeds east to the limited-access Allen Road, first passing over the old iron bridge that crosses Dufferin Street, between Castlefield Ave. and Eglinton Ave.
 There is no crossing over the Allen, and trail users must use footpaths parallel to the Allen to reach the nearest road bridge a half-block north or south.
 The Kay Gardner Beltline Park trail heads east, crossing the bridge over Yonge Street and the Davisville Subway Yard south of Davisville Avenue, passes through Mount Pleasant Cemetery and ends at Mount Pleasant Road.

 The trail then continues southwards through the Moore Park Ravine alongside Mud Creek, a small tributary of the Don River.
 From this section, an alternate switchback trail through Chorley Park was opened in November 2018.
 The trail passes the Don Valley Brick Works and terminates shortly after reaching Bayview Avenue, at a crossroads with two other trails, Park Drive Reservation Trail and Milkman's Lane.

 A series of technical biking or hiking trails including Cudmore Creek and Crothers Woods can be reached from Bayview, making it possible to extend the trail through to the Sunnybrook Estates to the north-west or Taylor Creek Park and Scarborough to the east.

+Three installations commemorating the former train stations of the Belt Line Railway were installed in 2021: Yonge Station, Upper Canada Station and Eglinton Station.
+The City of Toronto has a planned design to create two more "Lost Stations".
+Forest Hill and Fairbank commemorative stations will have a similar appearance to the existing installations, with a material palette reminiscent of the historical stations.